Information on the species:

 Optimal temperature: 23-25 degrees

-Humidity of the nest: 50 to 70%
+Nest humidity: 50 to 70%

-Winter rest: November-February at +- 15 degrees
+Winter dormancy: November-February at +/- 15 degrees

 Growth rate: 3/5

-Growing to a number of workers: several thousand workers
+Development into number of workers: several thousand workers

 Subfamily: Myrmicinae

-Foundation: claustral
+Organization: claustral

 Colony formation: monogyne (can have 1 queen per nest)